-Art Therapy/Counseling students must complete a combined total of 100 indirect and direct client contact hours during the two quarters they are enrolled in Practicum I and Practicum II.
+Art Therapy/Counseling (AT/CN) and Art Therapy for Clinical Professionals (ATCP) students must complete a combined total of 100 indirect and direct client contact hours during the two quarters they are enrolled in Practicum I and Practicum II.

-- 50 of these hours must be direct client contact hours defined scheduled counseling sessions. - 50 of these hours must be indirect hours, defined as time spent on required documentation, scheduling, supervision, and other professional activities related to client work.
+- A minimum of 50 of these hours must be direct client contact hours. - A minimum of 50 of these hours must be indirect hours.

+Note: No additional practicum hours may be applied toward Internship.
+Direct client contact hours are defined as face-to-face interaction with clients (in-person or via tele-health).
+Indirect hours are defined as time spent on required documentation, scheduling, supervision, and other professional activities related to client work.